Every Elementary Higher Topos has a Natural Number Object: Applications of Natural Number Objects

 \subsection{Internal Infinite Coproducts and Sequential Colimits}

-In general, an elementary higher topos does not have infinite colimits and limits.
-However, the existence of a natural number object in an elementary higher topos implies that we can construct certain structures that behave like infinite colimits without being external colimits.
-In this subsection we will construct such internal infinite colimits.
+In general, an elementary $(\infty,1)$-topos does not have infinite colimits and limits.
+However, the existence of a natural number object in an elementary $(\infty,1)$-topos implies that we can construct certain structures that behave like infinite colimits without being external colimits.
+For this subsection let $\E$ be an elementary $(\infty,1)$-topos and fix a universe $\U$ in $\E$.
+In order to simplify notation we will use following conventions: